getFairAI/contracts/README.md

-# Fair Protocol Contracts
+# Atomic Assets Smart Contract

-Hosts Smart Contracts used with Fair Protocol
+Hosts the Atomit Assets Smart Contracts used in Fair Protocol marketplace.